timbru31/mms-stockshock/README.md

 ### Turn off headless mode

-Per default the Chromium behind the scenes is run in headless mode.
-If the login fails due to CloudFlare or MM/S bot protection, please launch it as
+Per default the Chromium behind the scenes runs in headless mode.
+If the login fails due to CloudFlare, MM/S bot protection or you want to debug things, please launch it via

 ```sh
 npm start -- --headless false